Rumpunzel/rpg-thingy/rules/talents/fight.md

 You may act twice during your turn in Fight conflicts.

-### Dervish

-When attacking (not only during Fight conflicts), roll an additional die for each opponent defending against you (even if you would normally not gain any additional dice).

 ### Pack Tactics

-When attacking as a group with Intuition, your allies do not increase the difficulty and not add extra dice for your opponent.
+When attacking as a group with Intuition, your allies do not increase the difficulty and not add extra dice for your opponent(s).

 # Reason Specializations

-### Guardian
+### Peace of Mind

-When an ally defends against an attack (not only during Fight conflicts), you may force the attacker you attack you both and defend with your ally as a group (the attacker does not gain additional dice).
+Mental conditions no longer hinder your attacks.
+At the beginning of a Fight conflict, if you suffer from a mental condition, you may gain an enduring `Battle Trance` boon with rating equal to the condition's rating.

 ### Marksman

-When attacking with Fight and Reason, you may choose which dice to re-roll instead of re-rolling all at once.
+When attacking with Fight and using the Reason dice modifier, you may choose which dice to re-roll instead of re-rolling all at once.

 ### Martial Artist (Attack)

-Choose one of your traits representing your martial training (if you do not have such a trait, you cannot choose this Talent) and an Approach; you may treat the chosen trait as a Preparation with quality rating equal to its rating for attacking with Fight and the chosen Approach (the trait does not degrade when used and using it does not cost Favour).
+Choose one of your traits representing your martial training; when attacking with Fight, your minimum effort is equal to the chosen trait's rating.